 5. Open variables.conf file (server folder) and specify the path to jar file according to environment variables:

-More information about environment variables can be found here.
+More information about environment variables.

 Don’t forget to save the changes and restart Tomcat!